elaineakemi/UnlockingAdventures/README.md

-# Game name
+# Unlocking Adventures

 ## Software Engineering - CA1

 ### Description

-Adventure game in 2D, the objective is collect flags in each level to open the door to go to next level.
+Unlocking Adventures is an adventure game in 2D, the objective is collect flags in each level to open the door to go to next level.

 Current there is 3 standars levels and one boss level.

+The player has 4 lifes in total and no possibility of getting more lifes or continue.
+Once all lifes are used it's game over and the player has to start again.

-### Controls
+## Controls

-Keyboard:
+#### Keyboard Only:

 - A / D or arrow keys LEFT / RIGHT -> Move the character
 - W or UP key or SPACE -> Jump